-During the first quarter of 2007, the Company sold 984,799 shares of Spansion Inc. Class A common stock.
+During the first quarter of 2007, the Company sold 984,799 shares of Spansion Class A common stock.
 The Company received \$13 million in net proceeds from the sales and realized a gain of \$0.6 million which was included in the caption, "Equity in net loss of Spansion Inc. and other," on the Company's condensed consolidated statements of operations.
-The Company did not sell any share of Spansion Inc. during the second quarter of 2007.
+The Company did not sell any shares of Spansion during the second quarter of 2007.
 As of June 30, 2007, the Company owned a total of 26,544,604 shares, or approximately 19.7 percent, of Spansion's outstanding common stock.
-The Company continues to use the equity method of accounting to reflect its share of Spansion's results of operations because the Company continues to have the ability to exercise significant influence over Spansion.
+The Company continued to use the equity method of accounting to reflect its share of Spansion's results of operations because the Company continued to have the ability to exercise significant influence over Spansion.